patriksvensson/bytestream-rs/README.md

 Supported std types include [`u8`], [`u16`], [`u32`], [`u64`], [`i8`],
 [`i16`], [`i32`], [`i64`], [`String`], [`Vec<T>`] and [`HashMap<T, V>`].

-Reading and writing of these types is done using the [`byteorder`] crate as big endian.
+Reading and writing of these types is done using the [`byteorder`] crate.
-The reason for reading and writing as big endian is that this crate was written with sending data over the network in mind.
-It should be fairly easy to add support for little endian if anyone would have use for it, but for now it's big endian only.

 ## Installation